jnicolls/Joseph/README.md

 /failDetails/
 -------------
+Note: Due to the fact that the documents being tested are not available for the public domain, an example of this folder is not provided in this repository.

 Direct child folders:
 						convertsInSample: Tests for accuracy of tags in converts compared to the sample.
 						samplesInConvert: Tests for how many of sample tags are reflected in the converted document.